• Sign In

 The focus is on:

-• fog structure, elevation, and substrate as primary drivers of morphology
+• Fog structure, elevation, and substrate as primary drivers of morphology

-• population-level variation rather than taxonomic inflation
+• Population-level variation rather than taxonomic inflation

-• habitat-correct cultivation rather than cosmetic outcomes
+• Habitat-correct cultivation rather than cosmetic outcomes

-• conservation grounded in locality, not just species names
+• Conservation grounded in locality, not just species names

 • Home